 … There are also incredibly beautiful drawings, for example the drawing of a young woman sleeping.
 Looks absolutely modern in its simplicity and directness.
 It’s almost abstract in its beauty…

-It is not hard to imagine that if the modern aesthetic rules were different, this statement would be different also.
+It is not difficult to imagine that if the modern aesthetic rules were different, this statement would be different as well.

-This being said, some formulas during history have changed for the better.
-Rembrandt changed some of them, not by looking forward though, but back.
-Comparing early works with late works one can see some striking differences:
+That being said, in the course of history some formulas have changed for the better.
+Rembrandt changed some of them, but not by looking forward.
+Comparing some of his earlier works with his late works reveals some striking differences:

-People can disagree all they like about the benefits of these technical changes, but the point is that Rembrandt did these changes in an attempt to make better, more alive paintings, not more modern ones.
-The Macchia technique certainly was not modern during those days, as the years for Rembrandt after The Night Watch were completely without commissions.
-The Night Watch is often quoted among pieces were Rembrandt started to “blur” out figures to a higher degree than earlier.
+People can disagree all they like about the benefits of these technical changes, but the point is that Rembrandt made these changes in the attempt to make better, more lively paintings, not more modern paintings.

-However, the first “late Rembrandt” piece concerning the changes mentioned above, is by many said to be The Kitchen Maid, painted 1651.
-Why did Rembrandt change his technique at this time?
-Some people look at his personal life and all the tragedies, including the bankruptcy.
-Others, more sensible perhaps, look to Frans Hals, who painted “loose,” like this, long before Rembrandt.
+However, the first “late Rembrandt” painting is by considered to be The Kitchen Maid, painted in 1651.
+Why did Rembrandt change his technique at this particular time?
+Some people connect it to0 his personal life and tragedies, including the bankruptcy.
+Others, more sensibly perhaps, look to Frans Hals, whose “loose” painting technique came long before Rembrandt’s.

-The core of inspiration came to Rembrandt, perhaps not from personal feelings, nor from scouting to the work of a colleague, rather that of history and ideas.
-If Rembrandt wanted to become the greatest painter in the world, getting information from all of time was crucial.
-We know that Rembrandt knew about ancient greek painters, because of his self portrait as the painter Zeuxis – Perhaps his inspiration came mainly from the knowledge on greek painters and sculptures?
+The core of his inspiration came to Rembrandt, perhaps not from personal feelings or from scouting to the work of a colleague, but rather from history and ideas.
+If Rembrandt wanted to become the greatest painter in the world, acquiring information from all of time was crucial.
+We know that Rembrandt was aware of the ancient greek painters, because of his self portrait as Zeuxis.

 Until the 20th century, The Apostle Bartholomew was believed to be a portrait of a baker.
-Even though most people now know that Rembrandt was a storyteller, (mostly from the Bible) few people have touched on his philosophical reasons for painting the way he did.
+Even though most people now know that Rembrandt was a storyteller, (a Biblical storyteller) few people have touched upon his philosophical reasons for painting the way he did.

 — Jeremias de Decker (Excerpt from the poem An Expression of gratitude to the Excellent and Widely Renowned Rembrandt van Rijn)